IRB-Ready Phase 1/2 — PTSD

 Pre-money SAFE cap (pre-IND)

-$5K minimum · Series A target: $15–25M post Phase 1 (Q4 2027) · Early investors enter below comparable pre-IND psychedelic assets, with completed human PK data and a confirmed FDA pathway.
+Series A target: $15–25M post Phase 1 (Q4 2027) · Early investors enter below comparable pre-IND psychedelic assets, with completed human PK data and a confirmed FDA pathway.
+Check size and subscription details on request.

 Get Involved